henriklgntnu/IDG1100-Oblig-HenrikLandgraffGranum/readme.md

-The final oblic is available at:
+The final oblig version is available at:

 http://folk.ntnu.no/henriklg/webfun/index.html